Attention: Press Releases Prepared Here

 Press releases present a double-edged weapon.
 Because of their influence, news writers receive hundreds of press releases a week.
-They use the same kind of process to weed out the losers as head-hunters do when they’re bombarded with resumes — they give each writer from 5 to 30 seconds to make an impression.
+They use the same process to weed out the losers as head-hunters do when they’re bombarded with resumes — they give each writer from 5 to 30 seconds to make an impression.

 With that in mind, you want your press releases to do its job.
 To avoid the circular file (the waste basket), your press release must grab attention from the very first sentence.
 It must speak to the journalist and present a case worth following up on.

 As a reporter, Linda Ray spent many years receiving press releases.
 She knows what will tweak interest and garner you a follow-up call.
 Mark Bloom, on the other hand, spent years on the forefront of book publishing and knows what readers crave.
 Between the two partners at Ray Access, they can make your press release sing — and sing loudly.

 A professionally written press release increases your chances of getting noticed by the media.
 That’s well worth the small investment it takes (usually, just $100).
 Instead of looking for a boilerplate press release that mimics the template reporters see day in and day out, you’ll have a unique notice to send to the press — one that simply cries out for further action.